Enderbyte-Programs/ActionSpeed/documentation.md

 As of version 1.4, there is a configuration file with two fields.
 You can find this file in `SERVER/plugins/ActionSpeed/config.yml`.
 The two nodes are `runinvehicles` and `destroyplayerdataonleave`. `runinvehicles` sets if the plugin is allowed to display speeds while in vehicles.
 Since OnVehicleMove may call more frequently than OnPlayerMove, disabling this may improve performance if you are having issues. `destroyplayerdataonleave` is defaulted to OFF.
 If set to TRUE, a player's speedometer settings will be deleted when they leave the game.

+In version 1.5.2, another configuration key was added: `onbydefault` (default TRUE).
+If enabled, new players will automatically have the speedometer enabled.

 Configuration may be updated with `/as reload`

 ## Permissions